The Return to Documentation Discipline

 A generation of leaders who expect self-service is taking over.
 The organizations that fix their data architecture now will own customer relationships for the next decade.
 The ones that don't will become invisible to the systems—and the people—that increasingly mediate B2B purchasing.

-I spent seven years at Zoro watching a $500M business grow past $1 billion—and watching our product catalog scale from 2 million SKUs to 14 million.
-That growth exposed what most distributors don't talk about openly: the systems that work at 2 million SKUs collapse completely at scale.
+I spent seven years at Zoro watching a $500M business grow past $1 billion—and watching our product catalog grow from 1.5 million SKUs to 14 million.
+That growth exposed what most distributors don't talk about openly: the systems that work at 1.5 million SKUs collapse completely at scale.

 Before Zoro, I learned information architecture for technical products at McMaster-Carr, one of the industry's most respected organizations for catalog design.